ryanMarq/avl/doc/source/factory/factory.rst

     :language: python

 Wildcards are also supported.
 These are implemented using the Python `fnmatch <https://docs.python.org/3/library/fnmatch.html>`_ module. \
+If multiple matches are found, the most specific match is used :any:`Factory.specificity`.

 .. literalinclude:: ../../../examples/factory/override_component_by_instance_with_wildcard/cocotb/example.py
     :language: python